 8. Victoria is the most cleared state in Australia and much of our key habitat remains on public land.
 While public land only covers 40 per cent of the state, it contains 70 per cent of the highest biodiversity values.

 9. New parks in the central west will protect some important habitat types currently under-represented in the reserve system, and help deliver key elements of the Victoria’s Biodiversity 2037 strategy.
 This would once again make Victoria a national leader in nature conservation.

-10. New parks will protect eleven significant headwaters of important rivers including the Moorabool, Werribee, Lerderderg, Maribyrnong, and Wimmera rivers.
+10. New parks will protect significant headwaters of important rivers including the Moorabool, Werribee, Lerderderg, Maribyrnong, and Wimmera rivers.

 11. Better protection and management as national park or other conservation reserves will be critical to improve resilience of Victoria’s special places and species in the face of climate change, for example snow gums on Mount Cole.